pste/home-cluster/06.my-app/README.md

 The idea is to develop locally my migrations then, thanks to the port-forward command, send the code through this tunnel:
 `kubectl port-forward deployment/postgres 5432:5432 -n my-namespace`
 Note that I used the Deployment, to activate the connection to one of my db pods.
-With the port-forward active I'm able to run my migration connectiong to `localhost:5432`.
+With the port-forward active I'm able to run my migration connection to `localhost:5432` from my WSL2 machine.

-Final note: I'm on WSL2 so to use a pg client from my windows host I needed to allow TCP connections from the outside.
-Launching:
+# DBeaver Client

+I use CloudBeaver as my db client (docker run etc etc).

+Step 1: to accept TCP connections into my WSL2 world (from the outside) I needed to edit the firewall launching (once):
 `sudo ufw allow 5432/tcp`

-on my Ubuntu WSL2 machine I was able to use DBeaver from my Windows host.
+Step 2: port-forward (see previous paragraph)

-With the newly implemented firewall rule I was able to connect to localhost:5432 through this route:
+Step 3: I'm able to connect to host.docker.internal:5432

+This is the route:
 (windows pc) ==> (wsl2) ==> (tunnel k8s) ==> postgres pod

+# DDBeaver Client tentative
+- launch container
+- connect to kubelb:5432 (kubelb is on my hosts file)
+- timeout ...